The Discipline and the Major

 The goals of the major include proficiency in historical methods, writing and analysis; awareness of historical context, causation and culture; understanding of the trends, forces, and individuals that shaped the past as well as the historical roots of contemporary affairs; appreciation of the diversity of the human experience across time and place; and understanding of the importance of history to the profession of arms.
 The major consists of ten courses beyond the three history courses in the core.
-These include two seminars: an introductory methodology seminar and a first-class capstone historiography seminar.
-Majors select upper-division courses from the following fields:
+These include three seminars: an introductory seminar, a methods seminar, and a first-class capstone, which may either be a research paper seminar or a historiography seminar.
+Majors select upper-division courses from the following distribution areas:

 - American history

 In order to complete the distribution requirement for graduation, students must select seven courses in four of the five fields.
 In addition, all history majors are required to complete four semesters of a foreign language and two humanities electives in fields other than history.